dib-lab/elvers/docs/deseq2.md

 ```
 The `pca labels` should not be changed unless you need to change the name of the `condition` column in the `samples.tsv`.
 This functionality hasn't been extensively tested, so file an issue if something goes wrong!

-Be sure the modified lines go into the config file you're using to run `eelpond` (see [Understanding and Configuring Workflows](configure.md)).
+Be sure the modified lines go into the config file you're using to run `elvers` (see [Understanding and Configuring Workflows](configure.md)).

 ## References